The-Lup/Hooks-Apps/README.md

 - `useState` – for local state management.
 - `useRef` – for referencing DOM elements and persistent values.
 - `useEffect` – for executing side effects when components mount, update, or unmount.
+- `useReducer` – for managing more complex state logic in a predictable way.

 ## 🚀 Technologies